Genealogy help is available

 Manitowoc History & Genealogy

-- Manitowoc County Historical Name and Place Index – Search for people places, businesses and events from the past.
-Research your family tree or the history of Manitowoc County
+- Genealogy and Local History Database – Search for people places, businesses and events from the past.
+Research your family tree or the history of Manitowoc County.
+Der Nord Westen Abstracts and Manitowoc City & County Directories from 1868 to 1920 are included in this database.

 - Manitowoc County Genealogy – This web site is specifically for Manitowoc, Wisconsin, genealogical info.
 Be sure to scroll to the bottom to see what is available.
 Includes cemeteries, censuses, marriages, births, military and land records, family histories, town, church and school histories.